deestir/testing/README.md

-# testing
+# Testing
-This is a Mini Portfolio Site for IM 415
+This is a Mini Portfolio Site for Portfolio I IM 415!

 ---